Monday, December 31, 2018

 A Ford Motor Company enthusiast, I always had a fascination with older Lincoln cars, particularly 1970s models, which I attribute to watching too many mob movies growing up.
 My Lincolns over the years included a 1979 Continental Mark V, a 1988 Town Car, and a 2009 MKZ.
 My current daily driver is a 2017 Ford Fusion.

-My music interests are quite diverse, and include - Christian, blues, jazz, ragtime, classic rock, crooners like Sinatra and Bennett, 50s rock & roll, 60s pop, 60s and 70s R&B, Gregorian Chant, and some classic country, bluegrass, rockabilly, disco, ethnic, classical, and alternative rock.
+My music interests are quite diverse, and include - Christian; blues; jazz; ragtime; classic rock; crooners like Sinatra, Bennett, and Sammy Davis, Jr.; 50s rock & roll; 60s pop; 60s and 70s R&B; Gregorian Chant; and some classic country, bluegrass, rockabilly, disco, ethnic, classical, and alternative rock.
 Never really got into heavy metal, rap, or modern country.

-An eccentric, my heroes are Howard Hughes, Rube Waddell, Ginger Baker, Bobby Fischer, and the fictional characters Howard Beale and Dr. House.
+Having an eccentric streak about me, my heroes are Howard Hughes, Rube Waddell, Ginger Baker, Bobby Fischer, Admiral Hyman Rickover, and the fictional characters Howard Beale and Dr. House.

 Finally, for some reason, I love alpacas and pugs.
 Just love them.